Trou de Bozouls

 Trou de Bozouls, Natural canyon in Bozouls, France.

-During the 9th century, the counts of Rodez established a castle on the rocky promontory, utilizing the natural defenses provided by the canyon walls.
+In the 9th century, the counts of Rodez built a castle on the rocky promontory, using the natural defensive walls of the canyon.
+This medieval settlement shaped the region for centuries to follow.

 Location: Bozouls